Himanshu-Chaudhary/TechFlix-Android-App/README.md

 # TechNews
-This app gathers curated tech content from web and displays a list which contains text articles and podcasts in a list.
+This app gathers curated tech content from web and displays a list which contains text articles and podcasts (videos soon) in a list.
 This app is amied to be one stop for all stuff related to tech